Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 You’re Not Broken and You’re Not Alone

-If you suspect you might have pelvic organ prolapse, don’t wait.
-The earlier we start, the more we can help.
+If you suspect you might have a pelvic organ prolapse, don’t wait.
+The earlier we start, the better we can help.

 Comments